lavanack/laurentvanacker.com/Azure/Azure Virtual Machine/Move To Another Subscription/readme.md

 - `AsJob`: If present, the VMs are moved in parallel (using jobs)

 > [!NOTE]
+> The script has to be run from the source subscription.
 > The 10 VMS are moved in less than 4 minutes (when using jobs) as shown in the following screenshot.
 Without jobs, you can expect a time of 90 seconds per VM.
 >
 ![Moving Azure VMs](docs/Move-AzResource.jpg)